anzal1/Computer-Networks-Mini-Projects/rust-server/readme.md

 If you have `~/.cargo/bin` in your PATH (or similar in your OS), you will be able to use _cartoonchat_ everywhere in your computer!

-Also, you can download the last release for your machine from the [releases](https://github.com/lemunozm/termchat/releases).
+Also, you can download the last release for your machine from the [releases](https://github.com/lemunozm/cartoonchat/releases).

 [cargo]: https://doc.rust-lang.org/cargo/getting-started/installation.html

 # How it works?

-To not saturate the network, _termchat_ uses only one multicast message at startup to find other _termchat_ applications on the network.
+To not saturate the network, _cartoonchat_ uses only one multicast message at startup to find other _cartoonchat_ applications on the network.
 Once a new application has been found by multicast, a TCP connection is created between them.

 ## Usage